-The X2 is 8×8’s starter package.
-This plan costs $25 per user, per month and provides all standard calling features like auto attendant, voicemail, call queuing and unlimited calling for 14 different countries.
-You’ll get 1GB of media storage, an unlimited number of phone lines and the ability to hold audio/video conferences with up to five participants.
+X2 is 8×8’s starter package at $25 per user per month.
+It provides all standard calling features like auto attendant, voicemail, call queuing and unlimited calling for 14 different countries.
+You’ll also get 1GB of media storage, an unlimited number of phone lines and the ability to hold audio and video conferences with up to five participants.

 The X5 package costs $35 per month.
-It includes everything in the X2 package with an additional 4GB of media storage, conference calling for up to 25 participants, and you can make unlimited calls to a total of 32 countries with this package.
+It includes everything in the X2 package with an additional 4GB of media storage, conference calling for up to 25 participants and unlimited calls to a total of 32 countries.
 Unlike the X2, call recording is available with this tier, but it’s only available with an additional fee of $10 per user, per month.

-The X8 is 8×8’s most expensive package and costs $55 per user, per month.
-Much less than RingCentral’s top tier, it includes all of the features in the X5 package, with support for up to 50 participants in an audio/video conference, and you can make calls to a total of 46 countries.
-Unlike the previous packages, with the X8, you’ll also have access to a virtual office supervisor and contact center features, which will come in handy if you anticipate getting a lot of calls.
+The X8 is 8×8’s most expensive package at $55 per user per month.
+It includes all of the features in the X5 package and adds support for up to 50 participants in an audio or video conference as well as the ability to make unlimited calls to 46 countries.
+The X8 package also provides access to contact center features that will come in handy if you anticipate getting a lot of calls.
 Google Voice doesn’t offer any features for call centers.

 The X8 tier is a true no-compromise solution.
-Like the top tiers of all the other VoIP providers, this is best suited for more established businesses, especially those with an international reach that can take advantage of the contact center features this plan has to offer.
-If you need a simple international calling solution, the X2 plan might be a better fit.
+Like the top tiers of other VoIP providers, this is best suited for more established businesses, especially those with an international reach, that can take advantage of the contact center features this plan has to offer.

 8×8 Setup & Ease of Use

-8X8’s setup, much like Nextiva isn’t very straightforward and simple.
-Rather than signing up directly, you’ll need to contact a representative for a quote.
-Once you’re set up, every aspect of your account can be managed from the online portal.
-The look and feel of the interface leave much to be desired, but the system is still quite easy to manage.
-Configuring employee extensions, assigning phone numbers and you automated attendant can be done quickly.
+8×8 is relatively painless to set up and use.
+The look and feel of the interface leave much to be desired, but the system is still easy to manage.
+Configuring employee extensions, assigning phone numbers and the automated attendant can be done quickly.
 It’s about as easy to use as any of its competitors.

 What 8×8 Is Missing